guyplusplus/Kibana-Plugin-Custom-Form-Filter-Visualization/README.md

 $ yarn start --oss
 ```

-9. Kernel values for file monitoring may be required
+9. Kernel values adjustment for large number of file monitoring may be required

 ```
 $ echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf
 $ sudo sysctl -p
 ```

-10. If you have problem to start Kibana dev 7.7.0 with ElasticSearch 7.7.0, add this line in `config/kibana.yml` config file.
-When upgrading from 7.6 to 7.0 I had to delete all indexes `curl -XDELETE localhost:9200/*`.
+10. If you have problem to start Kibana 7.7.0 (from Git.
+For some reason it thinks it is already in version 8.0.0) with ElasticSearch 7.7.0, add this line in `config/kibana.yml` config file.
+When upgrading from 7.6 to 7.7 I had to delete all indexes `curl -XDELETE localhost:9200/*`.

 ```
 elasticsearch.ignoreVersionMismatch: true